inrupt/etl-tutorial/docs/Worksheet/Worksheet.md

 cp .env.example .env.test.local
 ```

+## PHASE 2.5 - Optional - load data into a triplestore and visualizing it.

+It can be **_extremely_** helpful to visualize the data we are Loading, and
+one of the best ways to do this is using a triplestore (see
+[here](../VisualizePodData/VisualizeExamplePodData.png) for a screenshot of a
+sample Pod with lots of data.

+If you don't already have a triplestore, you can follow the very simple
+instructions [here](../VisualizePodData/VisualizePodData.md) to install and
+configure a free triplestore locally in **_less than 10 minutes_**.

-If you have a triplestore running locally, then you can populate that right
+Once you have a triplestore running (locally or remotely), you can populate
-now by editing your local `.env` file:
+that right away by simply editing just one line of your new local `.env`
+file.

 ```
 # Or use vim, or VSCode, or whatever